rennu/dynroute53/readme.md

 This simple python script can be used to update Route53 A record sets automatically.
 It supports multiple zones.

+For python 3 compatible version, see python3 branch.

 ## Installation

 1. Create a new IAM user that is able to edit Route53 zones (The user has AmazonRoute53FullAccess permission)